genGit963/RV_JS/5. Working with DOM/1. Manipulating DOM/3_creating_removing_element.md

 ## Overview of Topic

 Dynamic manipulation of the Document Object Model (DOM) is a crucial aspect of modern web development.
-Using JavaScript, developers can create, modify, and remove HTML elements dynamically, allowing for interactive and responsive web applications.
+Using JavaScript, developers can `create`, `modify`, and `remove` HTML elements dynamically, allowing for interactive and responsive web applications.
 The key methods for this manipulation are `createElement`, `appendChild`, and `removeChild`.
-This guide will cover these methods in detail, including their usage, best practices, and common pitfalls.

 ## Table of Contents